b-ryu/climp/README.md

 Note that it's up to you to trim off any unwanted arguments (i.e. `node`, `my-script.js`) before passing it to climp's CLI.
 You might get an error otherwise.

+Check out the tests (`tests/climp.test.ts`) for some more examples on usage.

 ## Config

 Below is a more detailed explanation/example of climp's config object: